lolabray/lolabot/README.md

 ![working](https://imgur.com/KAIBhsi.png)<br>
 Copy this url into your web browser and add the bot to a server you manage<br>
 ![working](https://imgur.com/GA84dnX.png)<br>

+Last, find your client ID by left clicking on the bot (once it's added in the previous step), going to 'copy ID' and replace in config.json.

 Additional resources: [Discord.Js Guide](https://discordjs.guide/)